Janet Evanovich: Wicked Series

 In 2010 Evanovich published Wicked Appetite, spinning off the character Diesel from the between the numbers Plum books.
-The heroine of Wicked Appetite is sweet cupcake baker Lizzie Tucker, who, unlike Stephanie Plum, can cook.
+The heroine of Wicked Appetite is sweet cupcake baker Lizzy Tucker, who, unlike Stephanie Plum, can cook.
 The "Wicked" series is set in Salem, Massachusetts.
-In the series, Diesel & Lizzie search for the seven stones of power, each representing a different deadly sin.
-Lizzie & Diesel are "Unmentionables", humans with additional powers.
+In the series, Diesel & Lizzy search for the seven stones of power, each representing a different deadly sin.
+Lizzy & Diesel are "Unmentionables", humans with additional powers.
 Their rivals for the stones are Diesel's dark cousin, Gerwulf "Wulf" Grimoire, introduced in Plum Spooky and his medieval-esque minion Hatchet.
-Lizzie's animal companions are one-eyed Cat 7143 and Carl the Monkey, from Fearless Fourteen and Plum Spooky.
+Lizzy's animal companions are one-eyed Cat 7143 and Carl the Monkey, from Fearless Fourteen and Plum Spooky.
 Her friends include Glo, a "Questionable," and Clara Dazzle, an "Unmentionable" who lost her powers after congress with another "Unmentionable."
 In Wicked Appetite, the stone sought is that incarnating the sin of gluttony.

 In 2012 Evanovich published Wicked Business, the second in the series.
 In Wicked Business, the stone embodies the sin of lust.
 A new villain is introduced, deranged candy heiress Deirdre Early, or Anarchy.
-Lizzie, through a selfless act and exchange of body fluids with Wulf, converts the lust stone into the "icky true love stone", implying that in the right circumstances, the stones of sin can be converted into stones of virtue.
+Lizzy, through a selfless act and exchange of body fluids with Wulf, converts the lust stone into the "icky true love stone", implying that in the right circumstances, the stones of sin can be converted into stones of virtue.

 In 2015 Evanovich teamed up with Phoef Sutton for the third novel in the series, Wicked Charms.
 The Stone of Avarice (Greed) is the focus of this installment.